All Episodes Plain Text Favourite

 How about we become part of America again?

-Virginia, you helped us start us.
+Virginia, you helped to start us.

-What you got a bunch of perverts in Fairfax County?
+What, you got a bunch of perverts in Fairfax County?

-Well, thank you very much for listening in tonight.
+Well, Thank you very much for listening in tonight.

 I really appreciated it.